Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 <h2 id="introduction">Introduction</h2>

-The Bioconductor project strives to promote high-quality, well documented, and interoperable software.
-These guidelines help to achieve this object;
+The Bioconductor project promotes high-quality, well documented, and interoperable software.
+These guidelines help to achieve this objective;
 they are not meant to put undue burden on package authors, and authors having difficultly satisfying guidelines should seek advice on the [bioc-devel](/help/mailing-list/) mailing list.